alegarciadelrio/devops-challenges/aws-developer-associate.md

 ### Operations

 - **!FindInMap**: Returns the value corresponding to keys in a two-level map  !FindInMap [ MapName, TopLevelKey, SecondLevelKey ]
+- **Conditions**: Only can be associated to Resources or Outputs sections

 ---

 ## AWS CodeDeploy